EDITOR’S NOTE: Feliza Taverna y Cafe is permanently closed.

 As mentioned up top, Feliza Taverna y Cafe is a bed and breakfast as well.
 It’s part of Pio Goco’s walking food tour of Taal, so you can click on the link for more pictures.
 Like the cafe, the second floor is oozing with charm.

-Rooms for two go for PHP 2,000 a night, inclusive of breakfast, welcome drinks, and free wifi.
+Rooms for two go for PHP 2,000 a night, inclusive of a Filipino breakfast, welcome drinks, and free wifi.
 And as you can see above, the restaurant serves excellent Spanish-Filipino fare.
 As far as I know, Feliza is the only gourmet restaurant in Taal at this time.

 In my opinion, you can’t visit Taal without enjoying a meal here.
 And if you’ll only be in town for the day, then I strongly suggest doing Pio’s tour.
 It’ll give you a good taste of Taal Heritage Town and all it has to offer.